 The Department for Transport has made £2 million funding available for the acquisition of ecargo bikes, to support green last mile deliveries.
-This funding is available to limited companies, sole traders, partnerships, charities and not-for-profit organisations.
+This funding is available to limited companies, sole traders, partnerships, charities and not-for-profit organisations operating in England.
 Public, community or third sector organisations are also eligible providing they meet the eligibility criteria. eCargo Bike Grant funding covers up to 20% of the total cost of an ecargo bike, up to a maximum of £1,000 per bike.
 To be eligible for funding, an ecargo bike must have minimum 125 litre cargo volume capacity and minimum 130 kg weight capacity (combined rider and cargo weight).

 For more information regarding the fund, contact email@example.com or call 0808 108 9414.

 Local authorities are now able to bid for up to £200,000 of funding from the Department for Transport’s eCargo Bike Grant Fund, local authority scheme.
 A pot of £1,200,000 funding is available for local authorities to purchase ecargo bikes for use in their area.
 The money can be used to cover up to 100% of the cost of ecargo bikes for local businesses, as well as to fund ecargo bikes for use within local authority fleets.